20 Amazing Things To Do in Goa – The City of Beaches

 3. Old Churches

 When it comes to things to do in Goa, your visit is incomplete without seeing the splendid churches of the city.
 Being a Portuguese colony for 450 years, Goa is dotted with a lot of churches, some of them the largest in Asia and some of them the major landmarks of the city.
 They are the majestic buildings standing proudly defying all odds of time.
 Whether it is the vaulted interiors of the grand ‘Se Cathedral’, rich art and architecture of ‘Basilica of Bom Jesus’, or the hidden secrets among the ruins of the ‘Church of St. Augustine’; these immortal masterpieces of history are of great religious and historical significance.
-Take a dip in this religious grandeur for that heady spiritual dose and be mesmerized by the stunning architectural brilliance of the past.
+Take a dip in this religious grandeur for that heady spiritual dose and be mesmerised by the stunning architectural brilliance of the past.

 4. Night Clubs